-Dennis Poole is Professor and Past Dean in the College of Social Work at The University of South Carolina.
+Dennis Poole is a Distinguished Professor Emeritus and past Dean in the College of Social Work at The University of South Carolina.
 He also is Senior Fellow of Nonprofit Management and Community Building at the RGK Center for Philanthropy and Community Service in the LBJ School of Public Affairs at The University of Texas at Austin.
 He earned an M.S.W. degree with a focus on community development at West Virginia University and a Ph.D. in Social Policy from the Heller School for Social Policy and Management at Brandeis University.

 Dr. Poole’s publications include six books and some 60 peer-reviewed journal articles, book chapters, and essays, mostly on nonprofit management, community building, social innovation, and transnational civil society.
 His scholarship, teaching, and research focus chiefly on community building, social entrepreneurship, nonprofit management, and transnational civil society.
 In addition to six years of service as dean of the College of Social Work at The University of South Carolina, he served as Executive Director of the Community Development Support Association (CDSA) in Oklahoma.
 A community-based nonprofit organization, CDSA became a bell-tower of social innovation and social entrepreneurship during his seven-year tenure as director in such diverse fields as health care, early childhood development, school-based services, housing, employment, and microenterprise development.